 These allegations have unsurprisingly only inflamed an already sensitive situation.
 In a piece entitled, “Trump is straining the system of government”, The Financial Times put it succinctly: “Mr Trump’s statements are the most extreme evidence yet that he is in more or less open conflict with all of the institutions of the US government save the military — from the intelligence services, to the state department and much of the rest of the civil service.
 Whether a system designed to require co-operation can work under these conditions remains to be seen.”

-The state has lost control of its President.
+The state is on a collision course with its own President.
 Any hopes that Trump would moderate his rhetoric and behaviour post-election (as suggested by his victory speech) have been dashed.
 Instead, he responds to every threat with a new outburst.
 Instability is piled on instability.
 This incredibly tense stand-off between the state’s elected and unelected arms cannot last permanently; it must be resolved one way or another.
 But nothing can repair the immense damage this split is inflicting, and will continue to have, on the perceived integrity of the state as a whole.
 Indeed, a Republican Senator, Ben Sasse, has described the situation as a “civilisation-warping crisis of public trust”.